 Indirect costs are the costs that are not immediately incurred but may be felt later on, such as the loss of future business opportunities.

-Managing External Failure Cost Effectively
+Managing External Failure Examples

 In any project, costs incurred due to external failures can quickly add up and eat into the project’s budget.
 To avoid this, it is important to have an effective system in place for managing external failure costs.